 3. Why should you hire me, a tax attorney, to prepare your taxes?

 A tax attorney's primary responsibility in any tax controversy is to defend you against IRS assessments and penalties.
-My training reflects that objective.
-I spent four years studying substantive tax law and regulations.
-I know the legal procedure for challenging IRS positions and contesting tax penalties.
-Where you have overpaid taxes, I may seek a refund on your behalf.
-If you underpaid taxes, I could still seek to reduce your penalties.
+Eric C. Keuling's training reflects that objective.
+He spent four years studying substantive tax law and regulations.
+He knows the legal procedure for challenging IRS positions and contesting tax penalties.
+Where you have overpaid taxes, he may seek a refund on your behalf.
+If you underpaid taxes, he could still seek to reduce your penalties.

-Because I am trained to litigate tax cases, I am able to anticipate the arguments the IRS might make to challenge your tax returns.
-Instead of relying on word of mouth, I actually research the law and take a tax position only when I am reasonably confident the position is defensible.
+Because he is trained to litigate tax cases, he is able to anticipate the arguments the IRS might make to challenge your tax returns.
+Instead of relying on word of mouth, he actually researches the law and takes a tax position only when he is reasonably confident the position is defensible.

 One potential ground for reducing your tax penalties is that you have relied on a tax attorney's legal advice and obtained his written opinion.
-I am willing to, for a fee, obtain a tax ruling on your specific legal issue and, when needed, issue my legal opinion in writing.
+Eric Keuling is willing to, for a fee, obtain a tax ruling on your specific legal issue and, when needed, issue my legal opinion in writing.
 A good way to test your tax expert's reliability is to ask whether the expert is willing to issue a legal opinion in writing.

-I offer tax planning as a paid service in addition to preparing tax returns.
-When you come to me, you can rest assured that you are relying on the expertise of a professional who knows what he is doing.
+Eric Keuling offers tax planning as a paid service in addition to preparing tax returns.
+When you come to our firm, you can rest assured that you are relying on the expertise of a professional who knows what he is doing.

 4. Why should you hire me instead of using a software to prepare your own taxes?

 You employ the service of a professional either because you wish to save time or because you want to avoid the hassle.
-I like to use the analogy of a car mechanic: you may have a car mechanic change your oil and replace your tires, or you may perform the tasks yourself.
+Eric Keuling likes to use the analogy of a car mechanic: you may have a car mechanic change your oil and replace your tires, or you may perform the tasks yourself.
 It is always cheaper to do things yourself, but sometimes you are willing to pay someone else to save you the time and hassle.

 When you choose a professional, you are looking for competence, expertise, and peace of mind.
-The value I deliver is the time you will save and the peace of mind you will enjoy.
-When you employ my service, you will know that your tax returns have been prepared correctly, and you will know that you have someone to represent you before the IRS in case of any situation.
+The value he delivers is the time you will save and the peace of mind you will enjoy.
+When you employ our services, you will know that your tax returns have been prepared correctly, and you will know that you have someone to represent you before the IRS in case of any situation.

-The cost of my service and value to you is small compared to what you would spend on buying software and filing your own returns.
-In fact, the more complicated your tax returns, the more cost-effective you will find my service to be.
+The cost of our services and value to you is small compared to what you would spend on buying software and filing your own returns.
+In fact, the more complicated your tax returns, the more cost-effective you will find our services to be.

 5. Why should you hire me, a tax attorney, instead of a certified public accountant to prepare your taxes?